syvjohan/Interpreter/README.md

 Setup:
 Clone project https://github.com/syvjohan/Interpreter.git
 If you have Visual studio go to Interpreter/Interpreter/Interpreter.vcxproj and "double click".
 To change input file goto Manager.cpp line 42.
-There is four existing input files in Interpreter/Interpreter/instructions.
+There is four existing test input files in Interpreter/Interpreter/instructions.
 In Manager.cpp line 85 in the else if condition for END command there has been set an sleep for 5 seconds this is used for debugging, delete the line or set time to a desired value.